Jacquard Silk Colors (Green Label) Instructions

 Painting with Jacquard Silk Colors is a fun and easy way to create beautiful, professional looking hand-painted silk clothing and art.
 Use them to create gorgeous and unique scarves, clothing, wall hangings, pillows and more.

 Because they are true dyes Jacquard Silk Colors do not stiffen the fabric at all and the natural luster of the silk shines through.
-All 20 colors can be blended to create an infinite variety of brilliant colors or diluted with water to create soft pastels.
+All the colors can be blended to create an infinite variety of brilliant colors or diluted with water to create soft pastels.

 Jacquard Silk Colors flow freely on silk fabric.
 The three most common silk painting methods differ by how they control the flow of the dye.
 In the serti method a resist is used to draw lines that stop the flow of dye.
 The antifusant method coats the fabric with a substance that inhibits the flow of dye.
 And finally, the watercolor method allows the dye to flow freely.